 Among the many special birds we've seen on our Mexican adventures are blue mockingbird, rufous-bellied, West Mexican, and white-bellied chachalacas, thick-billed parrot, eared and resplendent quetzals, red-breasted chat, horned guan, giant wren, Cabanis' tanager, rufous sabrewing, lesser ground cuckoo, red-headed tanager, blue-capped and bumblebee hummingbirds, ocellated thrasher, Oaxaca and bridled sparrows, red-headed and pink-headed warblers, tufted, purplish-backed, San Blas, and dwarf jays, elegant quail, green-striped brushfinch, white-striped woodcreeper, long-tailed wood-partridge, military macaw, Mexican parrotlet, gray-breasted and golden-cheeked woodpeckers, Mexican woodnymph, long-tailed wood-partridge, a suite of Yucatan endemics (woodpecker, flycatcher, wren), Mexican and slender sheartails, rose-throated tanager, and too many more to list here.

 Mexico also offers spectacular cultural richness with thousands of years history in art, architecture, agriculture, cuisine, and language.
-We're fortunate on many of our trips, particularly in Oaxaca and Chiapas, to experience many of these features.
+We're fortunate on many of our trips, particularly in Oaxaca, Chiapas, and the Yucatan, to experience many of these features.

 Having made many trips to Mexico, I've had the great pleasure of getting to know many people who have become good friends.
 Their warmth, knowledge, talent, and support are magical components of every trip and always a highlight for trip participants.

-I'm pleased to offer fixed date as well as custom trips to San Blas and the Durango Highway, El Triunfo, Eastern Chiapas, and Oaxaca.
-I've been fortunate to have developed excellent relationships with the locals in all of the areas that we visit and have worked to provide you with a safe, comfortable, exciting, and memorable experience.
+I'm pleased to offer fixed date as well as custom trips to Oaxaca, San Blas and the Durango Highway, the Yucatan and Cozumel, El Triunfo, Eastern Chiapas, I've been fortunate to have developed excellent relationships with the locals in all of the areas that we visit and have worked to provide you with a safe, comfortable, exciting, and memorable experience.
 For more information about my Mexican trips, just click on one of the buttons to the left.